 January 1st, 2012 was the implementation date for the South Coast MPAs from Point Conception to the Mexican border.
-From January 1 - December 31, 2015, we completed 483 surveys and observed 26,588 activities, consumptive and non-consumptive, onshore and offshore.
-Compared to 2014, the number of surveys increased by 43 surveys and the number of activities increased by 836 observations.
-We found that the frequency of non-consumptive activities greatly outnumbered consumptive activities, with 99% of the 26,588 activities observed being non-consumptive.
+From January 1 - December 31, 2016, we completed 473 surveys and observed 26,583 activities, consumptive and non-consumptive, onshore and offshore.
+Both numbers of visits and activities are almost identical to 2015.
+Compared to 2014, the number of surveys increased by 33 surveys and the number of activities increased by 786 observations.
+We found that the frequency of non-consumptive activities greatly outnumbered consumptive activities, with 99% of the 26,538 activities observed being non-consumptive.
 Of these activities, beach recreation was the most popular non-consumptive activity.
-Of the consumptive activities, fishing from private vessels was the most popular recreational activity.
+Of the consumptive activities, spear fishing was the most popular recreational activity, followed by hand collect biota and hook fishing.